Back to questions

 The dataset you are querying against may have different input & output - this is just an example!

-Subsequently, we obtain the total time spent on sending and opening snaps using conditional statements for each activity type ('send' and 'open') and also find the total time spent.
+Next, we calculate the total time spent on sending and opening snaps using aggregate function along with FILTER clause for each activity type ('send' and 'open').

-Then, we convert the query into a CTE called and using the formula below, we calculate the percentages of the time spent sending and opening snaps.
+Next, we convert the query into a Common Table Expression (CTE) called .
+Within the CTE, we calculate the percentages of time spent on sending and opening snaps using the formula:

-Percentage of time spend on sending/opening snaps = Time spent on sending/opening snaps / Total time spent on sending and opening snaps
+Percentage of time spent on sending/opening snaps = Time spent on sending/opening snaps / Total time spent on sending and opening snaps